ferhimedamine/open-0x-dex-project/README.md

 Requirements:
 1. Interesting project AND
-2. Potential to bring more users and traffic in to 0xchange.org
+2. Potential to bring more users and traffic to 0xchange.org

 *** NOT AVAILABLE AS AN OPTION TODAY - PLEASE WAIT ***

-<H3>Option 2: Point your DEX to 0xchange</H3>
+<H3>Option 2: Point your DNS to 0xchange.org</H3>

 Requires Option 1 as a starting point.